 Does the OnePlus Buds Z block out background noise?

 When the silicone ear tips fit properly and seal to your ear canal, plenty of background noise is blocked out.
 Sure, the passive isolation can’t compare to a great set of noise cancelling headphones, but it’s more effective than most cheap in-ears.
 The isolation chart depicts ideal isolation performance, so your real-world mileage may vary.
 If none of the supplied ear tips fit you well, you may need to pick up a pair of memory foam ear tips.

 How does the OnePlus Buds Z sound?

-The OnePlus Buds Z models a consumer-friendly frequency response with how they amplify bass and treble notes.
-The 10mm dynamic drivers may be less impressive than the balanced armature drivers in the OnePlus Bullets Wireless 2, but it sounds very good for the price.
+The OnePlus Buds Z models a consumer-friendly frequency response with how it boosts bass and treble notes.
+The 10mm dynamic drivers may not read as impressive, but this is a solid, consumer-friendly sound for the price.

 If you’re an audiophile, look elsewhere for your low-cost earbuds: the frequency response is more intended for a general consumer audience, and can’t yet be equalized unless you use a third-party app.
 Bass notes sound twice as loud as midrange notes, subjecting vocals to auditory masking.
 This phenomenon is when loud sounds, like a kick drum, make it hard to perceive relatively quiet ones, like vocals.
 Again, this isn’t inherently bad—after all, many of us seek out bass-heavy headphones—it’s just not an accurate representation of how the musician and sound engineers intended for the music to sound.